Skip to main content

 Symptoms

-Heart failure can cause fluid to back up in your lungs and in other parts of your body.
+Heart failure can cause fluid to back up in your lungs or other parts of your body.
 This can result in symptoms including:

-• shortness of breath doing daily activities and when resting or lying down
+• shortness of breath in daily activities and when resting or lying down

 • tiredness

-• feeling lightheaded or dizzy, especially when standing up, increasing and /or new activity
+• lightheadedness or dizziness, especially when standing up, increasing, or starting a new activity

 • fluid retention marked by: